-The Child Neurology Residency Program rotation schedule is structured so that your responsibilities in teaching and patient care increase as you gain greater experience.
-You will follow patients longitudinally throughout your residency in your continuity clinic.
+The Child and Adolescent Neurology Residency rotation schedule is structured so that your responsibilities in teaching and patient care increase as you gain greater experience.
+You follow patients longitudinally throughout your residency in your continuity clinic.

 A typical schedule includes the following rotations:

 The first rotation is in child neurology so you can become oriented to Nemours and the Division of Neurology.
 Your time will be divided between the inpatient and outpatient services.
 You also will attend a course in basic neurology through afternoon teleconferences that are shared between Nemours and Mayo Clinic.

 The adult and child neurology rotations are integrated throughout the three years.
 In the first year, there are seven months of adult and three months of child neurology.
 In the second year, there are three months of adult and three months of child neurology.
 Finally, in the third year, you will have two months of adult and six months of child neurology.